johnmck95/KettlePal/README.md

 ## Welcome to KettlePal!

 An overbuilt "just-for-me" learning project that is made to keep track of my personal kettlbell workouts.
+Designed primarily for mobile use.

 [**Live Deploy Link**](https://main--kettlepal.netlify.app/) (_Very Early Prototype_)